Reboare/backup/os-agnostic/oracle-databases.md

 ./odat.py all -s 192.168.0.5 -d ORCL -U username -P password --sysdba
 ```

 It's highly recommended to use the `all` module when being presented with a new set of credentials, discovered either via brute-force or from another service.
 Running this in combination with `--test-modules` will give you a quick overview of what is and isn't possible.
+Use this flag with any of the below modules to ensure they work correctly.

 ## SID Enumeration